-- i.
-Totally Blind: No light perception. - ii.
-Legally Blind: 20/200 in the better eye with correction, or a field restriction of 20 degrees or less. - iii.
-Severely Visually Impaired/Partially Sighted: 20/70 to 20/200 in the better eye with correction. - 3) The student is enrolled in an educational program. - a) Examples of educational programs include high school, home school, postsecondary education programs, GED programs, charter school, those offered through the juvenile justice system, or other programs considered educational in nature like state, national, or industry-recognized programs leading to a credential (e.g., CNA programs through Delaware Technical & Community College leading to industryrecognized credentials.) - b) To be considered enrolled in a recognized postsecondary education program, there must be the following: - i.
-Documentation that the student graduated from secondary education; - ii.
-Documentation of the student's intention or confirmation that they had accepted the invitation to enter the postsecondary program, such as a class registration form; and - iii.
-Documentation that the student has been informed by the institution that their seat, or spot, is being held for them, such as a letter of acceptance. - c) Documentation of enrollment must be current and may include an IEP, 504 Plan, report card, or college registration receipt indicating the student is qualified to receive the services.

-Students who exit secondary education and enroll in a postsecondary program are:
+- 1) Is not younger than age 14 (or in 8th grade) through 22 (has not reached 23rd birthday by August 31) as defined under IDEA in Delaware. - 2) Is in a secondary, postsecondary, or other recognized education program.
+Recognized education programs may include - a) high school, home school, postsecondary education programs, GED programs, charter school, those offered through the juvenile justice system, or other programs considered educational in nature like state, national or industry recognized programs leading to a credential (e.g., CNA programs through Delaware Technical & Community College leading to industry-recognized credentials) - b) To be considered enrolled in a recognized postsecondary education program, there must be: - i) Documentation that the student graduated from secondary education; - ii) Documentation of the student's intention or confirmation that they had accepted the invitation to enter the postsecondary program, such as a class registration form; and - iii) Documentation that the student has been informed by the institution that their seat, or spot, is being held for them, such as a letter of acceptance. - c) Documentation of enrollment must be current and may include an IEP, 504 plan, report card, or college registration receipt indicating the student is qualified to receive the services. - d) Students who exit secondary education and enroll in a postsecondary program are:

-- 1) Eligible to receive Pre-ETS in the summer between high school and college; - 2) Able to receive any or all Pre-ETS that they need if they meet the age range; - 3) Required to provide documentation of acceptance into a postsecondary program.

-Students who take a "gap year," delaying their postsecondary program start date, are eligible to receive Pre-ETS if they provide the following documentation:

-- 1) Documentation of graduation from secondary education; - 2) Documentation of acceptance into a postsecondary education institution/program; - Documentation of confirmation that they had accepted the invitation to enter the postsecondary program; - 4) Documentation that their seat/spot is being held for them.
+32 For more information about regarding auxiliary aids and services for students with communicative disabilities, see Section 9.10: Provision of Reasonable Accommodation, Auxiliary Aids and Services.

+- i) Eligible to receive Pre-ETS in the summer between High School and College. - ii) Able to receive any or all Pre-ETS that they need if they meet the age range. - iii) Required to provide documentation of acceptance into a postsecondary program. - e) Students who take a "gap year" delaying their postsecondary program start date are: - i) Eligible to receive Pre-ETS if they provide the following documentation: - (1) Documentation of graduation from secondary education; - (2) Documentation of acceptance into a postsecondary education institution/program; - (3) Documentation of confirmation that they had accepted the invitation to enter the postsecondary program; - (4) Documentation that the "seat" or "spot" is being held for them. - 3) Is eligible for, and receiving, special education or related services under Part B of the IDEA or is a student who is an individual with a disability, for purposes of section 504 of the Rehabilitation Act, and has a disability that would make them eligible or potentially eligible for DVI's VR services. - a) There must be documentation that indicates the individual has vision loss that would make them eligible33 or potentially eligible for VR services.
+Acceptable documentation may include, but is not limited to, a copy of the student's IEP, eye report, 504 plan, or a referral signed by a vision professional.

-9.2 Pre-ETS for Potentially Eligible Students
+9.3 Potentially Eligible Students with Disabilities